Final library copy

 Once all required amendments have been completed and approved by the examiners, all students must submit a final Library copy of their thesis.
 Students should note that their degree will not be awarded until a Library copy has been provided.

-Students may choose to redact their ethesis submission to remove material that cannot be included in the electronic version, for example sensitive material or material that has not been copyright cleared.
+Students may choose to redact their ethesis submission to remove material that cannot be included, for example sensitive material or material for which copyright clearance has not been obtained.
 Typically, etheses are edited to remove content for reasons such as the following:

-- permission has not been obtained for 3rd party copyright material
+- Permission has not been obtained for 3rd party copyright material, see here

 - There is a need to maintain commercial confidentiality relating to aspects of the thesis

 - Confidentiality of data needs to be maintained for further research to be undertaken

 Wherever possible, students should seek permission to include third party copyright material in the eThesis.
 However, it may not always be possible, either because permission is declined, no response is received or because it would be too expensive.
 Where this is the case, the thesis must be redacted to ensure that such material is not included in the online version.

 However, the University also requires a full copy of each thesis to be deposited, even if the full version will not be made publicly available.
 In such cases, two versions of the eThesis are required, as follows:

 - A redacted eThesis file with any third party copyright material redacted and replaced with a statement such as “This image has been removed by the author of this thesis for copyright reasons”.
 If possible, when removing material from the digital copy, a placeholder should be included to retain the pagination of the original document.
 This version will be made publicly available, either as soon as the degree is awarded, or at the end of any agreed period of embargo (please see section on Embargoes).